sgonzalesallan/WarpSDK-iOS/README.md

 let alien = WarpObject(className: "alien")
 ```

-You can set the values of the Object's keys using the `.setObject(value:AnyObject, forKey:String)` method:
+You can set the values of the Object's keys using the `.setObject(value: AnyObject, forKey: String)` method:

 ```Swift
 alien.setObject("TheDoctor", forKey: "name")